Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Arrange and track the work related to "Porting" and "Separation".

 #### Instruction
-- Select the Process or Assembly tab.
+- Select the PROCESS or ASSEMBLY tab.
-- Select source type (optional).
+- Select SOURCE TYPE (optional).
-- Select the version and process/assembly name of base-build and aim-build to view results.
+- Input the version and process/assembly name of base-build and aim-build to view results.
 - Click on the number of differences to view details.
 - Get Results.
 ![DifferenceDetails](image/DifferenceDetails.png "Difference overview")